Using customer feedback software increases gives you a better understanding of how clients experience your services from beginning to end.

-Most directly, explain how submitting a survey provides useful information, which will help you provide a better customer experience for customers like them.
+Most directly, explain how submitting a survey provides useful information, which will help you provide a better on-site experience for customers like them.

 This type of intrinsic reward encourages your customers to engage in behavior that benefits both parties.
 This may help you get more survey takers who are serious about providing valuable feedback.

 If you wish, you can use extrinsic rewards.
 However, these can be less effective because then some people are only doing the survey to obtain a prize, gift, or discount.
 If that’s their primary motivation, they may not give the most accurate or quality data.

 2. Write Your Feedback Form with Your Respondent in Mind

 One great approach to structuring a survey is a simple thumbs up/thumbs down survey.
 This way, you clearly understand the overall experience your customer had with the job.

 The thumbs up/thumbs down method is great because it adds a human element to your survey, giving customers something familiar to work with.
 Thumbs come off as more friendly than numbers, which feel more clinical.
 Similarly, you could use a star rating system to get quick feedback after you leave a job site.

 Sound conversational and human with your questions by talking as if you would normally talk.
 Try speaking out loud to formulate questions.
 You can even try speaking to another person, to see what type of language sounds conversational.